Hallwil: Religion

 From the 2000 census, 169 or 23.4% were Roman Catholic, while 391 or 54.2% belonged to the Swiss Reformed Church.

 Education

 The entire Swiss population is generally well educated.
-In Hallwil about 73.7% of the population (between age 25-64) have completed either non-mandatory upper secondary education or additional higher education (either university or a Fachhochschule).
+In Hallwil about 73.7% of the population (between age 25 and 64) have completed either non-mandatory upper secondary education or additional higher education (either university or a Fachhochschule).
 Of the school age population (in the 2008/2009 school year), there are 45 students attending primary school in the municipality.
 Hallwil is home to the Gemeindebibliotheken und Schulbibliotheken library.
 The library has (As of 2008) 3,455 books or other media.
 The library was open a total of 120 days with average of 4 hours per week during that year.